RareSkills/blog/uniswap-v3-min-max-tick/uniswap-v3-min-max-tick.md

 In the previous chapter, we saw that the protocol stores the square root of the token price as fixed-point numbers of type `Q64.96`.
 This type of variable has a maximum whole number value of $2^{64}$.
 Consequently, the highest price it can store is $2^{128}$.

 This means the protocol cannot handle prices greater than $2^{128}$. **In other words, in Uniswap v3, a token can never reach a real price exceeding $2^{128}$.
-If this limit were not respected, the token could reach a price value that the protocol cannot not store.**
+If this limit were not respected, the token could reach a price value that the protocol cannot store.**

 Thus, the highest tick must be the tick corresponding to the price $2^{128}$ to be consistent with the highest price.